 To get the full story on this WireGuard VPN provider, click through to our full VyprVPN review.

-WireGuard VPN FAQ
+WireGuard VPN FAQs

 Here are answers to some of the most common questions about VPNs and VPN providers that implement WireGuard.

-Here at SecurityTech, we believe that, properly integrated into a no logs VPN, the WireGuard VPN protocol is superior to OpenVPN and other existing VPN protocols.
+Here at SecurityTech, we believe that properly integrated into a no logs VPN, the WireGuard protocol is superior to OpenVPN and other existing VPN protocols.
 Even though it is a relatively new VPN protocol, it is faster and more secure than older protocols.
 It should use less battery power and mobile data than older protocols, while also switching between mobile networks so fast that you will probably not even notice the switch.

 For the vast majority of our readers, WireGuard is superior to other VPN protocols.

 But WireGuard itself is not a private protocol.
 So if your definition of a “safe VPN” includes privacy, WireGuard by itself is not safe.
 A VPN that uses WireGuard needs to address the privacy issue to be considered safe in this case.
+All the VPNs we cover in this article have done the work to ensure the privacy of your WireGuard connection.

 The WireGuard protocol works similarly to other VPN protocols.
 It uses modern encryption and networking code to create a secure (encrypted) tunnel through the internet.
 When used in a VPN service, the tunnel connects your device to a VPN server.
 The VPN server then connects to the website you are browsing.